STOP THE CROSSINGS

 Call me heartless, but I don’t necessarily want to see young children’s lives put at risk by crossing choppy waters.
 Especially when they’d have been perfectly safe staying in France.

-If they really want to come to the UK, apply in the right way.
+If they really want to come to the UK, they need to apply in the right way.
 The legal way.
 The safe way.
 Channel crossings are illegal for a reason, and that’s because they’re deadly!

 Want to come to the UK?
 Do it legally via the proper channels.
 Don’t do it illegally via the perilous Channel.